plabayo/rama/README.md

 rama is a proxy framework using Tokio written purely in Rust, with as primary goal to anonymise your network traffic.

-> The name "ラマ (rama)" is Japanese for llama, the mascot and spiritual inspiration of this proxy framework.

 rama can be used in two different ways:

 - `rama::core::*` contains all the building blocks to build your own (web) proxy,